CescaNeri/DataMining-MachineLearning/data-mining/introduction/data-mining.md

 ## Analytics

-ANalytics refers to software used to discover, understand and share relevant pattern in data.
+Analytics refers to software used to discover, understand and share relevant pattern in data.
 Analytics are based on the concurrent use of statistics, machine learning and operational research techniques, often exploiting visualization techniques.

 ![](BI.jpg)

-Prescriptive systems generale much value but it is extremely complex.
+Prescriptive systems generate much value but it is extremely complex.
 Companies should start simple, adopting simple descriptive analytics solutions, and then move on.
 It is risky to skip intermediate steps.

 ## BI adoption path